Diseases

 • Human infected/disease

-The dynamics of transfer of S. aureus strains from humans to dairy ruminants and vice versa deserves to be investigated on a regular basis using modern genotyping methods such as whole genome sequencing.
+The dynamics of transfer of S. aureus or S. agalactiae strains from humans to dairy ruminants and vice versa deserves to be investigated on a regular basis using modern genotyping methods, such as whole genome sequencing (WGS).

 • Vector cyclical/non-cyclical